 Offshore wind power

-Suomen Hyötytuuli Oy is currently building the world’s first offshore windfarm designed for demanding ice conditions in Tahkoluoto, Pori, Finland.
-The wind farm will produce energy in autumn 2017.
+Suomen Hyötytuuli Oy has built the world’s first offshore windfarm designed for demanding ice conditions in Tahkoluoto, Pori, Finland.
+The wind farm produces energy since autumn 2017.

 Tahkoluoto offshore wind farm in a nutshell